malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerAbinit.md

 *keep_preds=1*

 With these settings, Maker will run augustus to predict gene loci, but inform these predictions with information from the protein and est alignments.
-Note that if you are tempted to run both ab-initio predictions and gene model calling from evidence, you are out of luck.
-While Maker won't complain when trying to do this, it will simply not create hints for the ab-initio predictions.
-And in most cases, this will result in problems.
 ## Run Maker with ab-initio predictions

 With everything configured, run Maker as you did for the previous analysis: